FrancoGarciaC9701/Log-Analysis-with-Splunk/README.md

 - Malicious Domain Blocking: Implement blacklists and DNS filtering to prevent connections to C2 servers.
 - Tunneling Detection: Inspect DNS, ICMP, and HTTPS traffic to identify anomalous communication patterns.
 - Auditing and Hardening: Enforce strong password policies and monitor administrative accounts.

+# Lateral Movement

+Event 1 - Execution of Malicious HTA via Network Share: andres_user executes a malicious HTA script from 192.168.1.55, using mshta.exe, a technique used to execute arbitrary code via malicious HTML files.

+Event 2 - Data Exfiltration via SCP: lucas_user transfers the /etc/passwd file from a Linux server to 192.168.1.50 using SCP, which may represent an attempt to exfiltrate sensitive credentials or data.

+Event 3 - Suspicious RDP Connection:
+An RDP connection from 192.168.1.30 to Francoserver is allowed by the firewall, which may indicate unauthorized remote access via compromised credentials.

+Event 4 - Malicious DLL Injection from Remote Share: martin_user executes rundll32.exe to load and execute malware.dll from Francoserver, a common tactic for injecting malicious code into legitimate system processes.

+Event 5 - Suspicious SSH Lateral Movement: pedro_user accesses 192.168.1.20 via SSH from LINUX-WEB01 as the root user on port 2222, suggesting a persistent access attempt or privilege escalation on Linux systems.

+Event 6 - Successful Remote Login via SMB:
+Administrator logs in to CLIENT03 from the IP address 192.168.1.15 using SMB, which may indicate the use of stolen credentials or forced authentication to move laterally on the network.

+Event 7 - Remote Execution via PsExec: sofia_admin uses PsExec.exe to execute a remote shell on CLIENT03, which may allow an attacker to covertly control the system with administrative privileges.

+Event 8 - Privilege Escalation Detected:
+carlos_admin gains elevated privileges on CLIENT02, triggering SeTcbPrivilege and SeDebugPrivilege, allowing manipulation of critical processes and access to credentials stored in memory.

+Event 9 - Remote Command Execution via WMI: maria_admin executes a remote command on CLIENT02 using wmic.exe, indicating possible lateral movement using WMI to execute whoami and verify the user on the compromised system.

+Event 10 - Pass-the-Hash Attack Attempt:
+juan_admin attempts to authenticate to Francoserver using NTLM, suggesting a Pass-the-Hash attack, where an attacker uses a hash instead of a password to authenticate without knowing the original key.